kevinponce/keivnponce-blog/content/blog/arduino-bluetooth/index.md

 date: "2019-09-07T22:12:00.121Z"
 tags: ["arduino"]
 header: { type: 'icon', bgColor: '#0C9097', icon: 'arduino' }
+description: How to send and receive messages through Bluetooth on Arduino.
 ---
 Adding Bluetooth to Arduino using HM-10 is really easy.